Pedestrian safety and road safety for kids

 - When is it safe to cross the road?

-- What do we look for when crossing the road?
+- What do we look for when we cross the road?

 - What sounds are we listening for when we cross the road?